Technology in 2014

 The idea.
 Try before you buy, without inventory

 Tissot uses augmented reality to remove friction from product exploration.
+Here, augmented reality means a live webcam feed with a watch overlay that tracks your wrist as you move.
 The experience delivers the “try-on” moment digitally, so the brand can show more models than a physical counter typically allows.

 How it works.
 Wrist tracking plus real-time overlays